UMaine PFAS Research Grant Opportunities

 Address how this research is innovative and novel.

-Examine how the research will provide solutions and how this research will lead to future proposals and funding sources.
+Explain the the feasibility of adopting the proposed technology or solution and the potential for this research to lead to future proposals and funding sources.
 This can include proposals in process.

-Describe your plans for disseminating research findings, sharing data, and engaging with relevant external partners and communities to facilitate knowledge transfer and ensure that research outcomes are accessible and actionable for decision-makers, practitioners, and the broader community.
+Describe your plans for disseminating research findings, sharing data, and engaging with relevant external partners to facilitate knowledge or tech transfer and ensure that research outcomes are accessible and actionable.

 Budget Justification